material-components/material-components-ios/components/ShadowLayer/README.md

 `elevation` sets the diffusion level of the shadow.
 The higher the shadow elevation, the more diffused the shadow becomes.
 Elevation uses points as a unit to specify height.
-Common shadow elevations are defined in MDCShadowElevations and range from 0 to 24 points.
+Common shadow elevations are defined in [MDCShadowElevations](../ShadowElevations) and range from 0 to 24 points.
 The shadow diffusion effect diminishes as elevations exceed 24 points.

 Set `shadowMaskEnabled` to ensure the interior, non-shadow portion of the layer is visible.
-By default this is enabled and the internal portion of the layer is cut out.
+This is enabled by default and the internal portion of the layer is cut out.

 ## Requirements